microbiomedata/nmdc-metadata/README.md

 * Deploying the [documentation](https://microbiomedata.github.io/nmdc-metadata/)
 * [Integrating](./metadata-translation/notebooks) metadata from multiple environmental data repositories

+## Background

+The NMDC [Introduction to metadata and ontologies](https://microbiomedata.org/introduction-to-metadata-and-ontologies/) primer describes the context for this project.

 ## Schema
 The [NMDC schema](./schema) is used during the [translation process](./metadata-translation/notebooks) to specify how metadata elements are related.